Part 1

 We visit art galleries to see the paintings, not the frames.

 Great paintings overshadow their frames.
-For example, many people can describe the Mona Lisa, but few can recall the frame surrounding this masterpiece.
+For example, many people can describe the Mona Lisa, but few can recall the frame around this masterpiece.

 Part 4